-Character-defining features of the UB-IOOF BLOCK are elements that stand out and are important to the overall design of the structure and site.
-These include the building footprints; the masonry walls, parapets, and intricate brick and stone details (cornices, window hoods/lintels/sills, date/name/symbol tablets, quoins, water tables, pilasters etc.); the ghost signs visible on the rear (north) façade of the former U.B.
-Publishing Building; the historic windows with both clear and stained-glass panes and their openings; and any historically-appropriate storefronts, including transoms, doors, windows, and openings.
+Character-defining features of the PASTOR BUILDING are elements that stand out and are important to the overall design of the structure and site.
+These include the building footprint; the masonry walls, parapets, and intricate brick and stone details (cornices, window hoods/lintels/sills, belt courses, tablets, pilasters etc.); the pressed-metal oriel bay window and its historic details (decorative embellishments, half-hexagonal roof, finial, wood casement windows, slate shingles, etc.); the historic windows with both clear and stained-glass panes and their openings, including any materials currently boarded over and not visible (such as prism glass); and the storefront, including historic transoms, doors, windows, trim, kickplates, metal elements, and openings.